encode/django-rest-framework/docs/api-guide/fields.md

 `x_coordinate`, `y` and `y_coordinate`) is handled in the `IntegerField` declarations.
 It's our `NestedCoordinateSerializer` that takes `source='*'`.

-Our new `DataPointSerializer` exhibits the same behaviour as the custom field approach.
+Our new `DataPointSerializer` exhibits the same behavior as the custom field approach.

 Serializing: